Expected sensitivity on the anomalous quartic neutral gauge couplings in $\gamma\gamma$ collisions at the CLIC: The photon-induced production process

 \subsection{Generation of Signal and background events}

 For the computation of the total cross-section and backgrounds, we have implemented the interaction terms in the MadGraph5\_aMC@NLO \cite{MadGraph} through Feynrules package \cite{AAlloul} as a Universal FeynRules Output (UFO) module \cite{CDegrande}.
-However, Monte Carlo event samples for both the signal and relevant background processes are generated using MadGraph5\_aMC@NLO, and then passed through Pythia 8.2 \cite{pyt} to include the initial and final parton showering and fragmentation.
-The detector response is simulated using Delphes 3.4.2 \cite{del}, utilizing the CLIC configuration cards.
+However, Monte Carlo event samples for signal and relevant background processes are generated using MadGraph5\_aMC@NLO and passed through Pythia 8.2 \cite{pyt} to include the initial and final parton showering and fragmentation.
+Using the CLIC configuration cards, the detector response is simulated using Delphes 3.4.2 \cite{del}.